cromatikap/pocketsub/README.md

 ## Description

-No backend, no database, frontend middleware between browser and EVM chain network provider.
+Standalone on-chain subscriptions market app: the UI only acts as a middleware between browser and EVM chain network provider.
+No backend.

 ### Requirements